Fractal

 Its disruptive outcomes are possible because the microApps are freed from the current, legacy underlying tech stack.

-Fractal Programming provides a minimalist software stack with persistent storage (database) at the bottom of the stack, distributed processing middleware in the middle of the stack, and GUI widgets at the top of the stack.
+Fractal Computing provides a minimalist software stack with persistent storage (database) at the bottom of the stack, distributed processing middleware in the middle of the stack, and GUI widgets at the top of the stack.

 • Distributed processing,